Both Teams To Score Tips For Accumulators: Best BTTS Tips Today

 Already a signed up to bet365?
 There are more free bets to choose from – check out our list of the best betting sites.

-Our both teams to score selections conclude with a trip to France, where Nice host Lille on Saturday in the penultimate round of Ligue 1.
+We conclude Sunday’s selection with a trip to Italy, where league leaders AC Milan welcome Atalanta in the penultimate round of the Serie A season.

-The home side are in poll position for a Europa League spot, and will be hoping an in-form Monaco to slip up in third place before the end of the season to open up a possible Champions League route.
+Milan have looked an incredibly hard team to beat this season, and are unbeaten in 14 league fixtures.
+They recently leapfrogged their rivals Inter and haven’t looked back since, winning their last four in a row.

-They host a struggling Lille side who, after incredibly winning the league last year, find themselves in a lowly 10th with one win in their previous five.
+Atalanta have a less than favourable season having cemented their place as a Champions League capable side in recent seasons, but there is still a possibility to sneak into the Europa Conference and Europa League spots should their final two games prove fruitful.

 Bet £30 Get A £30 Free Bet